ayushshrivastv/Scalable-cToken/README.md

 4. Monitor real-time claim statistics

 ### Attendee Journey
-1. Scan event QR code with any smartphone
+1. Scan event QR code with any Phone
 2. Connect Solana wallet with a single tap
 3. Claim compressed token in seconds
 4. Instantly verify token in wallet